 What you get with our evaluated pricing service

 Experienced staff with financial markets expertise with an intimate understanding behind securities valuations including methodologies and inputs.

 Be confident as a result of the transparency into the methodologies, models and inputs underpinning the valuations process.
 Upon request, customers can request metrics reporting and deep dive analysis and discussion on selected securities.

-Customer relations to assist clients with their due diligence and queries.
-Further, clients have access to evaluators to discuss detail behind the pricing of securities.
+Our Evaluated Pricing Service Client Relations team assist clients with their due diligence requirements including meeting requests and supporting documentation.
+Clients can access evaluators to discuss detail behind the pricing of securities.

 Established oversight and controls structure which includes an annual SOC 1 audit by a top 4 audit firm.
 Dedicated compliance members to coordinate implementations of regulations.